prathameshd/Utopia/README.md

 # Documentation
-This document provides the instructions to run the application on your machine
+This document provides the instructions to run the application on your machine.

 ### Clone the project
 ```